 Best waterproof women’s winter boots

-Almost 20 percent of reviewers talk about how dry their feet stay while wearing these boots.
+More than 10 percent of reviewers talk about how dry their feet stay while wearing these boots.
 One user admits their feet were still cold during a trip to Big Bear Mountain, “But in terms of being waterproof/water resistant, after 4 hours of walking up and down the mountain, part was knee-deep snow, my feet were still dry.”
 Another says “The other day, my boyfriend and I went sledding at the park, jumped around in over a foot of snow, and were generally careless, but my feet were warm the entire time, and when we got home, I was surprised to see that they were also totally dry.”
-One who wore them in the “[freezing] cold ice, snow and slush in Ireland during the snowpocalypse” adds “My feet were not cold and were completely dry after walking through the city for up to 2-3 hours at a time.”
+One who wore them in the “[freezing] cold ice, snow, and slush in Ireland during the snowpocalypse” adds, “My feet were not cold and were completely dry after walking through the city for up to two to three hours at a time.”